 In October, my last term as vice-chair of the NCC’s Advisory Committee on Universal Accessibility will come to an end.
 By that time, I will have served nine years in the role, providing real-life experience and expertise in universal accessibility to the NCC.

-Making Canada's Capital barrier-free
+Making the National Capital barrier-free

 A project that left a lasting impression on me is the remodelling of NCC-owned buildings along Sussex Drive.
 These needed several upgrades to be brought to code.